 But if you have extra time, you can eat Greek Lemon Roasted Potatoes with a salad or side.

-Or if you want to offer a green vegetable, Sauteed Green Beans with Tomatoes and Garlic is a great choice.
+Or if you want to offer a green vegetable, Italian Green Beans with Tomatoes and Garlic is a great choice.

 This legume is high in fiber and protein.